 What’s In This Southern BBQ Tofu Bowl

 Figuring out what to include in this bbq tofu bowl while keeping it vegan was actually pretty easy.
 When you think about, most side dishes are already plant-based!
 Just replace the butter/cream with non-dairy versions or oil.
 To replace the meat, bbq tofu of course!

 Here are all the elements of this Southern BBQ Tofu Comfort Bowl:

 - BBQ TOFU.
 Cubed and coated in homemade BBQ sauce or your favorite store-bought sauce.

 - GRITS.
 You can’t have a southern-inspired bowl without grits!
 (And no, you cannot call it polenta.)
-Nutritional yeast gives them a cheesy flavor!
+And these aren’t just any grits – they’re cheesy vegan grits!
+Nutritional yeast gives them a cheesy flavor.

 - COLLARD GREENS.
-Buying a bunch of collards fresh at the farmer’s market actually inspired me to finally make this bowl.
+Buying a bunch of collards fresh at the farmer’s market actually inspired me to finally make this bbq tofu bowl.
 They’re so hearty!

 - SWEET POTATOES.
 Or yams.
-Instead of brown-sugared mashed sweet potatoes, we’re using Dr. Praeger’s Sweet Potato Hash Browns that are lightly sweetened with brown sugar for a salty/sweet combo that is to die for.
+Instead of brown-sugared mashed sweet potatoes, we’re using Dr. Praeger’s Sweet Potato Hash Browns in this bbq tofu bowl that are lightly sweetened with brown sugar for a salty/sweet combo that is to die for.
 Only 10 minutes required for cooking!

 - PICKLED ONIONS.
 Optional, but a flavorful and aesthetic finishing touch.
 I made my own using leftover red onion; pickling is great for vegetables about to go bad!